emqx/emqx-docs/en_US/rule/schema-registry.md

 ## Codec + Rules Engine

-The message processing level of EMQ X can be divided into three parts: Messaging, Rule Engine, and Data Conversion.
+The message processing level of EMQX can be divided into three parts: Messaging, Rule Engine, and Data Conversion.

-EMQ X's PUB/SUB system routes messages to specified topics.
+EMQX's PUB/SUB system routes messages to specified topics.
 The rule engine has the flexibility to configure business rules for the data, match messages to the rules and then specify the corresponding action.
 Data format conversion occurs before the rule matching process, converting the data into a Map format that can participate in rule matching, and then matching it.

 ![SchemaAndRuleEngine](./assets/SchemaAndRuleEngine.png)